UI Testing Checklist: Ensuring Seamless User Experiences | Axon

 Also, we’ve prepared UI UX testing checklists to boost your user experience.

 Typically, Quality Assurance and testing have been associated with testing the functionality of an application, but it is equally important to ensure that applications match the design provided and meet the client’s expectations.

 The first thing that users notice when they open an application is its appearance.
-They will always begin with exploring its design, senses, as well as the ease of interaction with every element on the page.
+They will always begin by exploring its design, senses, as well as the ease of interaction with every element on the page.
 Who would be interested in a product that has a homepage section overlapping or has spelling mistakes in the content?
 If the interface doesn’t look good and the user feels discomfort with it, this won’t promote the future use of your software product.

 UI testing is extremely important due to the fact that an untested interface can be a complete waste of the project budget.
-In order to avoid these problems, it is necessary to provide a thorough UI testing on your project.
+In order to avoid these problems, it is necessary to provide thorough UI testing on your project.

 In simple words, UI testing consists of providing two conditions:

-• How an application works with user actions performed by mouse, keyboard and other input devices
+• How an application works with user actions performed by mouse, keyboard, and other input devices

 • Whether visual elements (buttons, links, text fields, images, etc.) are displayed correctly and function as supposed.